dselasea/portfolio-1/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

+To get a local copy up and running, follow these steps.

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: VS Code
-- A web browser

 <!--
 Example command: